Frances Gillmor

-Biography
+Early life and education

-Born in Buffalo, NY, May 21, 1903 Frances Gillmor was the only child of Abner Churchill Gillmor and Annie McVicar Gillmor.
+Born in Buffalo, New York, May 21, 1903 Frances Gillmor was the only child of Abner Churchill Gillmor and Annie McVicar Gillmor.
 Gillmor intended to be a writer publishing her first novel in 1929.
 She attended the University of Chicago in 1921 but left before graduation in 1923 and became a reporter.
 Her mother's ill health took the family to Arizona in 1926 and Gillmor returned to the University of Arizona where she completed a bachelor's and a masters in Arts, finishing in 1931.
 She became a Navajo expert, having done her master's thesis on John and Louisa Wade Wetherill in the Navajo reservation in Arizona.